filecoin-project/lotus/documentation/en/architecture.md

 (such a common tipset must exist, thought it may simply be the genesis block).
 The functionality can be found in `Syncer::collectHeaders()`.

+If the common tipset is our head, we treat the sync as a "fast-forward", else we must drop part of our chain to connect to the peer's head (referred to as "forking").

-Some of the possible causes of failure in this stage include:
+FIXME: This next para might be best replaced with a link to the validation doc Some of the possible causes of failure in this stage include:

 - The chain is linked to a block that we have previously marked as bad, and stored in a [`BadBlockCache`](https://github.com/filecoin-project/lotus/blob/master/chain/badtscache.go).
 - The beacon entries in a block are inconsistent (FIXME: more details about what is validated here wouldn't be bad).
-- Switching to this new chain would invole a chain reorganization beyond the allowed threshold (SPECK-CHECK).
+- Switching to this new chain would involve a chain reorganization beyond the allowed threshold (SPECK-CHECK).

 ## Fetching and Validating Blocks